rpdelaney/l4d2-tourney-rules/rules.md

 ######6.2.10 GUI options
-Any configuration setting that can be altered using the standard in-game menu options or legal console variables
+Any configuration setting that can be altered using the standard in-game menu options or legal console variables is allowed.

 #####6.3 Forbidden modifications
 Aside from the above, no modifications to game files or materials, nor